-The Center for Teaching Excellence has created a Moodle site with a number of teaching resources The Moodle site is available to all Oxy faculty.
+The Center for Teaching Excellence hosts a Moodle site with a number of teaching resources The Moodle site is available to all Oxy faculty.
 Just follow the link below, log in using your Oxy username and password.
-Alternative, you can log on to Moodle, then click on the “Center for Teaching Excellence” link under the “My Courses” menu (on the left side of the page). https://moodle.oxy.edu/course/view.php?id=9480
+Alternatively, you can log on to Moodle, then click on the “Center for Teaching Excellence” link under “My Courses” (in the Navigation box). https://moodle.oxy.edu/course/view.php?id=9480

-The CTE also has a small library of books, journals, newsletters, and videos that Oxy faculty may browse and borrow at their convenience.
-Please contact the CTE Director (email@example.com) should you want to peruse this scholarship.
+The CTE also has a small library of books, journals, and newsletters that Oxy faculty may browse and borrow at their convenience.
+Please contact the CTE Director should you want to peruse this scholarship.

 Finally, the CTE highly recommends the following books, which Oxy faculty have found useful as they developed their pedagogical skills and techniques.